jonathanhefner/rails/guides/source/configuring.md

 `7.0` uses a more efficient representation for cache entries when using the default coder.

-`7.1` enables an optimization for bare string values such as view fragments.
-This optimization applies to the default coder and to non-default coders.
+`7.1` serializes cache entries such that expired values are not deserialized, and enables an optimization for bare string values such as view fragments.
+These optimizations apply to the default coder and to non-default coders.

 All formats are backward and forward compatible, meaning cache entries written in one format can be read when using another format.
 This behavior makes it